Skip to main content

 │

-1. Draft — you build and preview the strategy on the Canvas.
+1. Draft - you build and preview the signals on the Canvas.

-2. Saved — the strategy lives in Saved Signals; nothing is running.
+2. Saved - the signal lives in Saved Signals; nothing is running.

-3. Deployed — an instance of the strategy runs in Forward Test or Algo Trade.
-One saved strategy can have multiple instances.
+3. Deployed - an instance of the signal runs in Forward Test or Algo Trade.
+One saved signal can have multiple instances.

 The Listening state